 The windmill is a Grade 2 listed building and has been restored with a new tile-hung façade and extensive repairs to the cap and balcony.
 In November 2021 the sails (known locally as sweeps) were removed for cyclical assessment and necessary repairs.

 The top of Halnaker Hill is a Scheduled Ancient Monument as it is the location of a Neolithic earthwork structure known as a 'causewayed enclosure'.
-This scheduling includes the WW2 observation post and the Windmill, which is also a Grade 2 listed building.
+This scheduling includes the WW2 radio direction-finding structure'.

-On the chalk grassland you may find some less common species of plant, such as Bee Orchid and White Horehound.
-Chalk downland is a rich habitat for insects and a food source for farmland birds such as the Yellowhammer.
+On the chalk grassland you may find some less common species of plant, such as Pyramidal Orchid and Common-spotted Orchid.
+Chalk downland is a rich habitat for insects and a food source for farmland birds, such as the Yellowhammer.
 Look out for Buzzards soaring over the landscape and Skylarks singing overhead.

 Butterflies attracted to the flowers up here include the Marbled White, Common Blue, Large Skipper and Red Admiral.
 Along the lane, on the way up, keep an eye out for Silver-washed Fritillary, Large, Small and Green-veined Whites, Meadow Brown, Ringlet and Gatekeeper.

 Be Tick-Aware: When out and about in the countryside, please be tick aware.
 Read these NHS guidelines about Lyme disease and tick awareness.